rflamary/OST/README.md

 R. Flamary, C. Févotte, N. Courty, V. Emyia, "Optimal spectral transportation with application to music transcription", Neural Information Processing Systems (NIPS), 2016.

-It also contains a real time demonstration of the proposed method.
+It also contains a real time demonstration of the proposed method illustrated below.

 ## Installation and dependencies

 This repository contains only the ost.py Python module and a demo script.

 ## OST Python module